bluecube/robomower2/index.markdown

 The robot's source code, schematics and all other stuff is [hosted on github]({{ site.repository }}), my mail address is blue dot cube at seznam dot cz.
+In the remote chance that anyone wants to follow the progress of this robot, you can use the [github commit log]({{ site.repository}}/commits/gh-pages.atom) for this site to watch for updates :-).

 ![How it looks now]({{ site.baseurl }}/img/2014-08/overview-with-fuses.jpg)